vultr/terraform-provider-vultr/website/docs/r/load_balancer.html.markdown

 * `ssl` - (Optional) A block that supplies your ssl configuration to be used with HTTPS.
 The configuration of a `ssl` is listed below.
 * `private_network` (Optional) (Deprecated: use `vpc` instead) A private network ID that the load balancer should be attached to.
 * `vpc` (Optional)- A VPC ID that the load balancer should be attached to.
+* `global_regions` - A set of region IDs to deploy child load balancers to.

 `health_check` supports the following